mfthomps/Labtainers/docs/labdesigner.md

 computers connected via networks.
 The execution environment seen by a student when interacting with one of these "computers" is therefore defined by the configuration of the associated container.
-If a lab is to contain only one container, you can skip ahead to the subsection titled *Lab-specific files in the student's home directory*.
+If a lab is to include only one container, you can skip ahead to the subsection titled *Lab-specific files in the student's home directory*.

 You must assign a name to each container within the new lab.
 Each new lab starts with a single container, whose name matches the lab name.
 You are free to change that name.
 The names of containers should reflect their role in the lab, e.g., "client" and "server".
-Once you have picked container names, you must create Dockerfiles and update the *$SEED_DIR/labs/[labname]/config/start.config* file.
+Once you have picked container names, you must create Dockerfiles and update the *$LABTAINER_DIR/labs/[labname]/config/start.config* file.

-Each container must have its own Dockerfile within the *$SEED_DIR/labs/[labname]/dockerfiles* directory.
+Each container must have its own Dockerfile within the *$LABTAINER_DIR/labs/[labname]/dockerfiles* directory.
 The naming convention for dockerfiles is

     Dockerfile.[labname].[container_name].[role]